ujjwalkarn/xda/README.md

 #to view a comprehensive summary for all character columns in the iris dataset
 charSummary(iris)

-# to plot all other variables against the 'mpg' variable in the mtcars dataset
+# to plot all other variables against the 'Petal.Length' variable in the iris dataset
-Plot(mtcars,'mpg')
+Plot(iris,'Petal.Length')
 ```
 Please refer to the documentation of each function to understand how to use it.
 For example, to see the documenation for the `numSummary()` function, use `?numSummary`.